cherryramatisdev/my_brain/Bringing more sweetness to ruby with sorbet types 🍦.md

 ---
 title: Bringing more sweetness to ruby with sorbet types 🍦
 description: Ever wanted to add type checking for your ruby code?
 Go from a rubber duck to a full armed duck?
 So let's learn more about types in ruby using sorbet
-tags: ruby,types
+tags:
+  - ruby
+  - types
+  - article
 cover_image:
 canonical_url:
-published: false
+published: true
 ---

 Have you ever wanted to add type-checking to your Ruby code?
 Going from a rubber duck to a full-armed duck? (pun intended) no?
 So allow me to introduce you to type checking using the provided gem [sorbet](https://sorbet.org) created by [Stripe](https://stripe.com/en-gb-br).